 Banking Options Abroad

-Banking Tips for International Travel
+Money and Banking Tips for International Travel

 One of the most rewarding aspects of international travel is the independence that it provides.
 It also affords you the opportunity to plan and regulate your own financial needs, which can be daunting in a foreign economy.
 What would be considered a minor financial concern in the U.S. can quickly turn into a major headache abroad.
 As always, you should research your destination before you leave.
 The following money tips and tricks provide a useful base for your banking research.

 Many banks will freeze credit and debit cards if they suspect fraudulent activity.
 To prevent this, notify your bank ahead of international travel.